Michael Kilroy: Guerrilla leader and hunger striker

 On 2 June 1921, in an action at Carrowkennedy, eight Tans were killed and 16 members of the RIC, along with a Lewis Machine gun, rifles and ammunition, were taken.
 The ambush began after the convoy or patrol left Darby Hastings' pub at Carrowkennedy.
 One of the column fired early hitting the driver of the first vehicle, and after a protracted period of firing in which a number of Tans were killed an explosion in one of the lorries brought an end to the attack.
 Two of the wounded Tans died later.
 The 16 RIC men surrendered in a nearby cottage.
 The first casualty in the ambush was District Inspector Stevenson.

 Kilroy opposed the Anglo-Irish Treaty in 1922 and sided with the Anti-Treaty IRA during the Civil War with the Irish Free State forces in 1922–23.
-He served on the Army Executive of the IRA in this period.
+In April 1922 he served on the Army Executive of the IRA in this period.
 In October 1922, he was appointed O/C of the 4th Western Division and later the Western Command in September 1922.
 The 4th Western Division covered North Mayo, West Mayo and West Connemara.

 In the early months of the Civil War, he and his men dominated the West Mayo area and successfully ambushed Free State Army troops on several occasions.
 The government forces also had to evacuate their garrison at Newport.
 Kilroy also carried out a successful attack on Clifden, capturing the army post there on 29 October 1922.
-His men also captured Ballina in September 1922.
-They fought a battle at Glenamoy on 16 September 1922, where six Free State Tmtroops were killed and five wounded; one republican officer was wounded.
+His men also captured Ballina, County Mayo on 12 September 1922 capturing 100 rifles and 20,000 rounds of ammunition.
+Kilroy was said to have had three armored cars built and was possibly working on the construction of trench mortars.
+In addition, he oversaw a "factory" which produced bombs and mines.
+They fought a battle at Glenamoy on 16 September 1922, where six Free State troops were killed and five wounded; one republican officer was wounded.